-Dr. Cathrine (Cate) Reck, Director of Undergraduate Studies.
+Cathrine (Cate) Reck, Director of Undergraduate Studies.
+Oversees all aspects of Chemistry undergraduate student issues.
 Cate teaches a variety of courses for the department: general, organic and inorganic.
-Cate serves on the Curriculum and the Undergraduate Standards & Awards Committee, is the Faculty Advisor for the Minority Association for Pre-Medical Students (MAPS), the Student Affiliates for the American Chemical Society chapter (SAACS), and is the Secretary of the Local ACS Section (SISACS).
+Cate serves on the Curriculum and the Undergraduate Standards & Awards Committee, is the Faculty Advisor for the Minority Association for Pre-Medical Students (MAPS) and the Student Affiliates for the American Chemical Society chapter (SAACS), and is the Secretary of the Local ACS Section (SISACS).
 She also oversees the Master's in Arts and Teaching (MAT) Program for the department.
+Her primary teaching responsibilities are freshmen chemistry, non-majors chemistry, inorganic chemistry and organic chemistry.

-Dr. Norman Dean, Director of Undergraduate Laboratories.
+Norman Dean, Director of Undergraduate Laboratories.
+Supervises the chemistry undergraduate laboratory program.
+If your course assignment is a laboratory course, he is also your supervisor.
+He will be notified of student or stockroom staff who have issues with your performance as a lab Al. He or the Freshman Laboratory Coordinator, James Clark, will be observing to make sure you are enforcing departmental safety rules and regulations.
 Norm teaches a variety of laboratory courses for the department.
 He is responsible for general oversight of the undergraduate laboratory program, is the primary supervisor of the laboratory staff, and oversees the laboratory budgets.
-In addition he developments experiments for the laboratory courses, and assists the curriculum committee in planning new courses.
+In addition he developments experiments for the laboratory courses and assists the curriculum committee in planning new courses.
 He is the Co-faculty advisor to the Alpha Chi Sigma (AXE) chemistry fraternity.